Honda Collection Hall

 The Honda Collection Hall is a transport museum housing a collection of Honda consumer- and racing-oriented artifacts.
-It is on the grounds of the Twin Ring Motegi race track located at Motegi, Tochigi, Japan.
+It is on the grounds of the Twin Ring Motegi race track located in Motegi, Tochigi, Japan.
 It opened in 1998.
 It is operated by Honda's subsidiary, Honda Mobilityland.

 Collection

 All items in the collection are maintained in running order; the museum posts times when visitors can see the display models started.
 The museum contains approximately 350 automobiles, motorcycles and power products.
 This is a sampling of items that press reports found particularly noteworthy.